HausDAO/protocol-guild/README.md

 #### 3. Setup initial Split contract through the 0xSplits dApp

-- Go to this [link](https://app.0xsplits.xyz/) to create new Split with initial members, split amounts can be equal as these will be updated in the first split proposals.
+- Go to the [0xSplit dApp](https://app.0xsplits.xyz/) to create new Split with initial members (at least two), split amounts can be equal as these will be updated in the first split proposals.
 You can either set the DAO Safe address or an EOA as the split controller (you must transfer ownership later).
 You can freely set the distribution threshold and sponsorship fee.

 Output:
   - `split` address (`SPLIT_ADDRESS`)

-#### 4. Deploy a NetworkRegistry contract in the home network
+#### 4. Deploy a NetworkRegistry contract in the Home network

-- Before running the deployment script in the `protocol-guild-contract` repository you download locally, go to the `constants/config.ts` directory, find the `home network` you plan to work with and set the `moloch` `safe` & `split` addresses to the contract addresses you deployed in the previous steps.
+- Before running the deployment script in the `protocol-guild-contract` repository you download locally, go to the `constants/config.ts` directory, find the chainID of the `home network` you plan to work with and set the `moloch`, `safe` & `split` addresses to the contract addresses you deployed in the previous steps.
 - Open a terminal, go to the directory where `protocol-guild-contract` is located and run the following command line (example uses Goerli):

 ```bash